 Those studying for English Literature will study a Shakespeare play, a 19th century novel and a modern play text.
 In addition, they will study a collection of poems from the 18th century onwards.

 KS5 Overview (what is taught in KS5)

-Three A Level courses are available in Years 12 and 13.
+Two A Level courses are available in Years 12 and 13.
 English Literature students study a range of classic and modern texts including poetry, prose and a play.
 They are expected to read widely and to write detailed analytical essays.
 English Language students explore the grammar and structure of the English language and how it is used in society by different groups such as people in power, men, women, young children and teenagers.
 They are expected to learn a large amount of subject-specific terminology and to write detailed analytical essays.
-Media Studies students explore the messages sent through the media including film, TV, web-sites, radio, newspapers, magazines and music.
-They explore how different groups are represented in the media, who owns the media and what their agenda may be and how meaning is constructed in media texts.
-They are expected to build their own case study into a specific area of the media and to demonstrate practical production skills which demand some proficiency in ICT.
+Many careers are open to students studying both these subjects, including journalist, speech therapist and law.

 All careers involve English.
 All college courses, apprenticeships, employment and universities expect a qualification in English, often at grade C or above.
 For the new GCSE’s, numbers are used in place of grades and it is likely colleges will ask for a grade 5 or better.
 This is not the same as a Level 5 in SATS.

 KS4 revision classes